 Maya’s experience is sadly all too common for vulnerable children, including young people with SEND.
 They can be coerced into sharing self-generated child sexual abuse content in many ways, from aggressive demands to a friendly message telling them what they want to hear.

 Watch Maya’s Story with a child in your care to see how abusers can try to manipulate young people online.
 It will help them understand that they should tell a trusted adult, who will help them block and report the perpetrator.
-For accessibility, watch the British Sign Language version
+For accessibility, watch the British Sign Language version.

-voiceover-only version of the film is also available to view online.
+A voiceover-only version of the film is also available to view online.

 Being aware of the risks that young people with SEND face online and the tools and techniques you can use to keep them safe can help them to avoid online child sexual abuse.
 Our downloadable TALK resource sets out what you need to know about the problem, how to have a conversation with your child about their safety online and some simple steps you can take to protect them.